 Most importantly, remember that you’ve done it before!
 With a little preparation, you will be fully equipped to handle another child in the house.

 Were these Tips Top Notch for Second Pregnancy Planning?
-Share them on Pinterest with Your Friends!
+Share them on Pinterest with other moms!

 Samara Kamenecka is a VA specializing in SEO and writing, based in Madrid.
 When she’s not chained to her desk working, she likes to explore the city with her boyfriend, their two kids and their dog.
 You can find her blogging about everything from baby-led weaning to baby gear at Tiny Fry or pinning up a storm on Pinterest.